Techn0Dawn/Machine_Learning_Specialization/README.md

 # How to work with this Repository

-Add an virtual environment for python if not already done python -m venv clipboardListener-env
+Add an virtual environment for python if not already done python -m venv machineLearning-env

 Activate the venv
 On Windows, run:

-clipboardListener\Scripts\activate
+machineLearning\Scripts\activate

 On Unix or MacOS, run:

-source clipboardListener/bin/activate
+source machineLearning/bin/activate

 install needed packages
 python -m pip install -r requirements.txt